oktvn/lemp-cloudshell/README.md

 ## Notes

+* As long as you don't delete the `.customize_environment` file in your home directory, you don't have to re-run the first initialization script yourself again.
+* Works very well with my other project, if you're an extension developer or want to rapidly iterate on your existing projects on Opencart: [Extension Directory for Opencart 3.x](https://github.com/oktvn/opencart3-extension-directory)
-Recommended for development work only.
+* Recommended for development work only.
 Please don't use this on any live environment of any kind.